This documentation covers Poweradmin 4.x. Some sections are still being expanded.

 After setup, you can test your configuration using:

-curl -u username:password "https://yourserver.com/dynamic_update.php?hostname=host.yourdomain.com&myip=auto"
+curl -u username:password "https://yourserver.com/dynamic_update.php?hostname=host.yourdomain.com&myip=whatismyip&verbose=1"

-A successful response will look like:
+A successful response in verbose mode will look like:

 Troubleshooting